 Shaked was intrigued.
-Back home in Israel, he hooked up with Prof. Solomon Wasser, head of the International Center for Biotechnology and Biodiversity of Fungi at the Institute of Evolution at the University of Haifa; and Prof. Fuad Fares, founder and director of the molecular genetics unit at Carmel Medical Center and an associate professor of human biology at the University of Haifa.
-Wasser had already patented 16 complexes of medical mushrooms.
+Back home in Israel, he hooked up with Prof. Solomon Wasser, head of the International Center for Biotechnology and Biodiversity of Fungi at the Institute of Evolution at the University of Haifa, and Prof. Fuad Fares, founder and director of the molecular genetics unit at Carmel Medical Center and an associate professor of human biology at the University of Haifa.
+Wasser had already patented 16 complexes of medicinal mushrooms.

-Shaked’s own professional background fit the alternative approach that mushrooms presented — he came to Cannabotech after serving as CEO of Perrigo Pharmaceuticals Group, which specializes in over-the-counter medicines and wellness products.
+Shaked’s own professional background fit the alternative approach that mushrooms presented; he came to Cannabotech after serving as CEO of Perrigo Pharmaceuticals Group, which specializes in over-the-counter medicines and wellness products.

 Not all cancer treatment is the same.
-That’s why Cannabotech is developing a personalization kit due to be released mid-2022.
+That’s why Cannabotech is developing a personalization kit due to be released in mid-2022.